Major Depressive Disorder and Suicide Awareness

 September is National Suicide Awareness Month, so I thought it would be important to touch on a very real condition that takes many lives every day.
 According to the National Alliance on Mental Illness, “more than 41,000 individuals die by suicide each year.”
 What we often don’t think about is that the majority of these individuals are suffering from emotional, psychological and/or physical pain…and their pain is real.

 “Depression is the leading cause of disability in the U.S” and when left untreated, a major cause for suicide (ADAA, 2018).
+Treatment can take many forms with some prefering to medicate by searching recreational cannabis Bellevue.
 But why is it such a debilitating and dangerous condition?
 There are many answers to this question, but here’s what I think and what research has also shown: depression shows up in different ways, with both physical and psychological symptoms, and so it can go unrecognized, undiagnosed, and untreated.
 Also, there is still so much stigma around mental health and this prevents many people from seeking help.
 Even if it is help from medical marijuana, people spend so long worrying about things like “does smoking stems get you high?” to seek out the help.
+Instead of worrying about things like this, people should be trying to do all they can to improve their mental health.
+Smoking any type of marijuana-related product is believed to beneficial for those struggling with mental health issues.
+A lot of people purchase strains of marijuana to smoke, but then realize that they don’t have the accessories that they need.
+However, people shouldn’t worry, they could just read about how to smoke shatter without a torch online.
+This would allow them to reduce some of their depressive symptoms, hopefully, helping them to see the happiness of life.

 I’m here to tell you, that there is no shame in having this condition and that it’s ok to ask for help.
 It’s OK to NOT be OK.
 By removing the stigma and being able to recognize the signs and symptoms of depression, we can potentially save many lives.